myketstore/myket-billing-flutter/README.md

 ```dart
 Map<String, dynamic> result = await MyketIAP.queryInventory(querySkuDetails: false);
 ```
-1. `querySkuDetails' : if true, SKU details (price, description, etc) will be queried as well as purchase information.
+1. `querySkuDetails` : if true, SKU details (price, description, etc) will be queried as well as purchase information.

 The result will be a map containing `MyketIAP.RESULT` as IabResult object, and `MyketIAP.INVENTORY` as Inventory object.